 Listen here or download from iTunes, Spotify, Google Play Music, CastBox, or Stitcher.

 (Seriously, check out his Instagram.
 There are many more photos of his murals.)

-He will be a part of the Graffiti show at the Palm Beach County Cultural Council.
+He was a part of the Graffiti show at the Palm Beach County Cultural Council.

 Here are a few takeaways from this episode: